CaelumUVic/CSC412-Obsidian/Serious Games/Empathy In Gaming/That Dragon, Cancer.md

 ![[That Dragon, Cancer.png]]

 ## Summary
-That Dragon, Cancer is a deeply personal game created by parents of a young child with terminal cancer.
+on the topic of [[Serious Games and Empathy]] That Dragon, Cancer is a deeply personal game created by parents of a young child with terminal cancer.
 It chronicles their emotional journey and the complexities of caring for a sick loved one.

 ## Applications